Toda una dama

 Toda una dama (English title:Quite a Lady) is a Venezuelan telenovela produced and broadcast by the RCTV network in 2007.
 It is an adaptation by Iris Dubs of the telenovela Señora, originally by the writer José Ignacio Cabrujas and broadcast by the same network between 1988 and 1989.

 It stars Christina Dieckmann and Ricardo Álamo, along with Nohely Arteaga and Roberto Messuti in secondary roles.

-It was the first telenovela made by RCTV after its release on the open signal in 2007.
+It was the first telenovela made by RCTV after closing down its open signal in 2007.
 It premiered on November 7, 2007 at 10:00 p.m. m..
 She was transferred at 9:00 p.m. m.. from December 18, 2007 at the end of Mi prima Ciela.
 When starting La Trepadora was moved again at 10:00 p.m. m.. and ended on July 13, 2008 with excellent ratings.